pachyderm/pachyderm/examples/spouts/EmailSentimentAnalyzer/README.md

    In this example, we're assuming you're using Gmail.
    Look in the source code for [./imap_spout.py](imap_spout.py) for environment variables you may need to add to the pipeline spec for the spout to use another email service or other default IMAP folders.

-1. Add a secret with the following two keys
+1. The next few steps show you how to add a secret with the following two keys

    * `IMAP_LOGIN`
    * `IMAP_PASSWORD`

+   First, we'll save some values to files.
    The values `<your-password>` and `<account name>` are enclosed in single quotes to prevent the shell from interpreting them.

    ```sh